 In this article, we’ve rounded up 10 of the most essential bebop artists and albums from this period to listen to.

 From the early 1930s until the mid-1940s, swing and big band music were the dominant styles of jazz in America.

 The swing era certainly produced some great soloists – think Lester Young, Coleman Hawkins and Roy Eldridge – but one of the music’s main functions was for people to dance to it, and it was a kind of mass entertainment.

-As a reaction against this, a group of musicians, mostly based in New York, began to experiment with a style that was more overtly intellectual, and that was meant for serious listening rather than dancing.
+As a reaction against this, a group of jazz musicians, mostly based in New York, began to experiment with a style that was more overtly intellectual, and that was meant for serious listening rather than dancing.